 Triphala Powder Eye Wash: (you can order here)

-Use this eye wash for any type of eye problem such as redness, dry eyes, stye, irritated eyes, fatigued eyes, etc.
+Use this eye wash for any type of eye problem such as redness, dryness, irritation, fatigue, styes, or for general prevention and rejuvenation.

 Let me know how you liked the eye wash – I would love to hear about your experience!